 The club is inclusive – I like that.
 Our youngest members are barely out of nappies and our oldest are probably heading back into them.
 I keep going for the friendly banter, to be a part of helping others achieve their goals, because I’m still learning, because I have just enough judo knowledge to realise how little judo knowledge I have and because the club respects, that whilst judo evolves the fundamental philosophy remains rooted in the ideals of its founder, Jigoro Kano.
 Particularly – mutual prosperity and maximum efficient use of energy.

 I’m an accredited IJF coach instructor.
 I am on the board of directors and grading committee for Judo Western Australia.
-I also sit on the National Veterans Committee of Judo Australia and have previously served on the Risk and Audit plus Governance committees.
-I’m also the secretary of UWA Judo, and I coach the kindy and kata classes in addition to running the state veterans Dojo Dinosaurs training sessions.
+I also sit on the National Veterans Committee of Judo Australia and have previously served on their Risk and Audit plus Governance committees.
+I currently act as the secretary of UWA Judo, and I coach the kindy and kata classes in addition to running the state veterans Dojo Dinosaurs training sessions.
 I love coaching the kids, tapping into their interests and energy to get them to be the superhero that is inside us all.
 Watching people learn and progress, from young to old, old to older, geriatric to Jurassic is especially rewarding.

 Judo is for everyone.
 It’s not just about players on the mat and winning medals.
 It challenges every aspect of your day to day life, and its teachings only better you as a person.
 UWA Judo Club is a fantastic place to start or continue your judo journey.
 It’s a family of people passionate and dedicated to the sport, there to support you on your judo path, wherever it takes you.